NYC’s children and families need your support more than ever. Learn more about the CCC Child Advocacy Fund.

 While the needs and issues raised are many, our posts in this series will focus on several key issue areas.
 A high-level summary of these issues includes:

-Our first post in the series will focus on addressing children’s needs, highlighting the connection between quality education, childcare, social connections for youth, and behavioral health supports.
-Through our conversations, some of the repeated themes of challenges families, children, and youth are facing include: preventing learning loss between in-school and remote learning, the difficulty in finding adequate and affordable childcare, the lack of enriching and engaging opportunities for youth to socially connect with their peers, and heightened stress and anxiety young people are experiencing in a time where adequate behavioral health supports are not always present.
+Our first post in the series will focus on addressing children’s needs, highlighting the connection between quality education, social connections for youth, and behavioral health supports.
+Through our conversations, some of the repeated themes of challenges families, children, and youth are facing include: preventing learning loss between in-school and remote learning, the lack of enriching and engaging opportunities for youth to socially connect with their peers, and heightened stress and anxiety young people are experiencing in a time where adequate behavioral health supports are not always present.
 We know families are making tough choices as they juggle health and safety concerns with the needs of their children and of the family.
-Together, we must ensure that children’s needs are adequately addressed with sufficient support and investment in a continuum through education, childcare, and behavioral health services, among others.
+Together, we must ensure that children’s needs are adequately addressed with sufficient support and investment in a continuum through education supports and behavioral health services, among others.

 Our second post in this series will focus on the need to ensure equitable access to essential resources and services for all New Yorkers.
 A point raised by parents and partners we spoke with, not all neighborhoods have equitable access to resources, with neighborhoods that are home to Black and Brown New Yorkers often receiving the fewest investments.
 These disparities existed prior to the pandemic and are particularly problematic now, and communities are doing all they can to ensure friends, families, neighbors get through the pandemic.
 We know that local organizations and everyday people have stepped up to become vital lifelines for communities and families to ensure that they can pay rent, have enough nutritious food on the table, can purchase household goods such as cleaning supplies and essentials such as toilet paper, and have access to adequate healthcare services, and more.
 While these essential short-term supports are life-saving, advocacy is needed to address historic inequities.
 We must leverage pandemic recovery efforts to ensure that income, zip codes, and long-standing inequalities are addressed and no longer determine one’s access to critical resources and services.